rolivencia/de_dust2_largo/README.md

 **Other maps by me:**	gt_legov2, mp22_warehouse, de_sandtemple, de_minicbble

 _The original readme file is included as a source in this repository, by the name de_dust2_largo.txt_

+### CSGO version readme file:

+Adaptation of the original "de_dust2_largo" developed by me, under the moniker "mapper22", for Counter-Strike 1.6 as a modification of the original "de_dust" by Dave Johnston, aka DaveJ.

+Detailed textures taken from de_dust2_upscaled, by 3kliksphilip, based on the originals from Chris "MacMan" Ashton.

+**Version 1.0 - 26/12/2020 (15th anniversary)**

+Supported playing modes:
+- Deathmatch
+- Classic
+- Flying Scoutsman
+- Arms Race
+- Custom

+Spawn point numbers:
+- 10 T + 10 CT for Classic/Flying Scoutsman/Arms Race/Custom
+- 20 for Deathmatch